Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 ## 2. Evaluation of AI Limitations
 - **Technical Constraints**: Acknowledge current AI models' limitations in terms of emotional depth and authenticity.
-- **Subjectivity of Emotion**: Address the inherent subjectivity of emotions that may hinder AI's performance in creating universally resonant music.
+- **Subjectivity of Emotion**: Address the subjective nature of emotions and its impact on AI's capacity to generate emotionally resonant music.

 ## 3. Community Collaboration for Feedback
-- **Collect Feedback**: Engage with the community and experts for feedback on emotional representations in music.
+- **Collect Feedback**: Establish channels for musicians, emotional psychologists, and the AI community to provide feedback on emotional representations.
 - **Iterative Improvement**: Utilize feedback loops to continuously enhance the framework to ensure it is practical and relevant.

 ## Implementation Plan